 We offer refuge accommodation for 11 families, 1:1 support, group work, information, counselling, and advocacy to women and their children who experience domestic abuse and sexual abuse.
 We are currently based in 9 George Square, Greenock, although we provide our services Inverclyde wide.

 The role of the Director is highly rewarding but unpaid, although any expenses incurred will be reimbursed.
 Training on domestic abuse and its effects will be available.
-This is a unique opportunity for women who have expertise, time and commitment to join the Board of Directors in order to provide strategic guidance and leadership to support the current management structure in the future development of the organisation.
+This is a unique opportunity for women who have expertise, time, and commitment to join the Board of Directors to provide strategic guidance and leadership to support the current management structure in the future development of the organisation.

 Inverclyde Women’s Aid is an Equal Opportunities Employer and positively welcomes applications from women from all sections of the community.
 Only women need apply under Schedule 9, Part 1 of the Equality Act 2010.
 Successful applicants will be subject to PVG checks.